wpbrown/azmeta-pipeline/README.md

 # Manual Data Loading

 You may want to manually load data, for example to back-fill data from earlier billing periods.
-This can be accomplished with the CLI tool.
+This can be accomplished with the [azmpcli](https://github.com/wpbrown/azmeta-pipeline-cli) tool.

 EA billing accounts use the EA Portal to [assign roles](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/ea-portal-get-started#enterprise-user-roles).
 Because these roles can not currently be assigned to service principal (application identity), an EA admin user must use this tool.